ShuoYin03/unknown_space/content/post/COMP33511-NLP/2023-12-19-nlp-text-preprocessing.md

 **what're**, **I'm** is what + are, I + am
 **King's coming** is King + is + coming
 3. Possessives
-**King's speech**, this is completed different with King's comming, becase `'s` has completely different meaning in two combinations
+**King's speech**, this is completed different with King's coming, because `'s` has completely different meaning in two combinations

-In order to consider all above situations, tokenisation is performed with the following steps:
+In order to consider all above situations, tokenization is performed with the following steps:
 1. Initial segmentation (mostly on white-space)
 2. Handling abbreviations and apostrophes
 3. Handling hyphenations
 4. Dealing with (other) special expressions
 – emails, URLs, emoticons, numbers, …

-Note that there are no firm rules for tokenisation, it has to be **consistent** with the rest of an NLP system.
+Note that there are no firm rules for tokenization, it has to be **consistent** with the rest of an NLP system.
 Moreover, it is necessary to avoid **over-segmentation**.

 ### Byte-Pair Encoding
-To decrease the influence of `OOV` words, we have another method of tokenisation - `Byte-Pair Encoding`.
+To decrease the influence of `OOV` words, we have another method of tokenization - `Byte-Pair Encoding`.
 It consist of two parts, `token learner` & `token segmenter`.

 #### Token Learner
 In token learner, split the words into individual characters to form a vocabulary